-- \$ DEFINE/PROCESS TCPWARE TELNET AO 15 - \$ DEFINE/PROCESS TCPWARE TELNET AO """^O"""
+- \$ DEFINE/PROCESS TCPWARE_TELNET_AO 15 - \$ DEFINE/PROCESS TCPWARE TELNET AO """^O"""

-Both commands set the AO character to Ctrl/o (ASCII 15).
+Both commands set the AO character to Ctrl+O (ASCII 15).
 They are equivalent.

-/FLUSH (default) /NOFLUSH
+/FLUSH /NOFLUSH

-If you specify /FLUSH, Client-TELNET discards all characters currently in the output stream from the server when sending the AO control function.
-Client-TELNET uses the TELNET timing-mark option to accomplish this (the Server does not have to support this option for this feature to work).
-If you specify /NOFLUSH, Client-TELNET sends only the AO control function.
+If you specify /FLUSH, the Telnet client discards all characters currently in the output stream from the server when sending the AO control function.
+The Telnet client uses the TELNET timing-mark option to accomplish this (the server does not have to support this option for this feature to work).
+If you specify /NOFLUSH, the Telnet client sends only the AO control function.
 If you omit both, the previous setting remains.
 The initial default is /FLUSH.

-If there is no response to the timing-mark option, Client-TELNET may continue to discard output from the server.
+If there is no response to the timing-mark option, the Telnet client may continue to discard output from the server.
 Use the FLUSH command to resume normal operation.